-City Sightseeing Edinburgh | Route Details:
+City Sightseeing Edinburgh | Tour Itinerary:

 City Sightseeing offers Edinburgh's ultimate family oriented open-top double-decker bus tour.
 It provides full flexibility to explore the Scottish capital at your own pace for 24 hours.
 If you'd like to experience the tour in full start your journey at Waverley Bridge (stop 1).
 From here the tour winds counter-clockwise down Lothian Road and up the Grassmarket, providing stunning views of the Princes Street Gardens and Edinburgh Castle.
 Stop off at Grassmarket for a huge variety pubs, bars and restaurants.

 Stop 4 takes you past the Edinburgh College of Art, after which the buses visit Johnston Terrace and Lawnmarket.
 On Saturdays the terrace plays host to the renowned Edinburgh Farmers Market (09:00 to 14:00), while Lawnmarket is an ideal spot to disembark and experience Edinburgh Castle, Camera Obscura, and many other attractions along the Royal Mile.

 Stick with your City Sightseeing bus, or rejoin at Lawnmarket to arrive next at the National Museum of Scotland (stop 7), a gem for all ages.
 Departing Chambers Street your bus will make two more stops along the Royal Mile, encompassing such attractions as the John Knox House, the Museum of Childhood, and the Museum of Edinburgh.